DianeDuroux/ZeroShotAMR/README.md

 ---
 ## ⚙️ Install the dependencies
-Clone the repository and install the necessary dependencies listed in the requirements.txt file
+Clone the repository, unzip OriginalData.zip, and install the necessary dependencies listed in the requirements.txt file

 ```bash
 pip install -r requirements.txt